benjaminbialy/benjaminbialy/README.md

 <img src="https://github.com/benjaminbialy/benjaminbialy/blob/main/githubHeaderIMG.png" align="center"/>
 </div>   -->

-### 🧑‍💻 I'm a front end web developer based in the beautiful Australia 🐨☀️🌊
+### 🧑‍💻 Hey there!
+I'm a freelance front end web developer based in the beautiful Australia 🐨☀️🌊
 I've spent years working with various web technologies such as HTML, CSS, Javascript and even a bit of PHP.
 Recently, I've been working with React.js (Next.js included) a tonne and have been using Firebase for their Authentication and Database services.

-I've built projects ranging from [To Do Lists](https://remindable.netlify.app/) to a [Tutoring and Photography Business Website](alex-mirkovic.com).
-I even built a [Web based Chat App](https://cloaked.netlify.app/) to talk to my friends.
+I've built projects ranging from [To Do Lists](https://remindable.netlify.app/) to a [Checkout Page to offer Stripe Subscriptions](https://insider-checkout.herokuapp.com/).
+I've even built a [Web based Chat App](https://cloaked.netlify.app/) to talk to my friends.

-On the side, I'm currently working on a site to take on the big players in the e-Learning space (think Quizlet and Anki).
-Just about finished with the UI.
+On the side, I'm currently working on a site to take on the big players in the e-Learning space (think Quizlet and Anki) which is nearly ready to go live.

 Looking for a web developer?
 I'd love to help you out.
 Feel free to shoot me an email at benjamincbialy@gmail.com.
 I'm always avaliable.